-Parents, we know you’re doing everything you can to set your child up for success.
-To that end, we’ve prepared a step-by-step guide on how to prepare your kid for the Ivy League.
+We know you’re doing everything to set your child up for success.
+We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 If your child has expressed interest in attending Ivy League schools or you want to ensure they have a better chance of admission when the time comes, it’s never too early to begin Ivy League prep.
 This guide will teach you how to prepare your child for Ivy League schools.